piraeusdatastore/piraeus-operator/docs/reference/linstorcluster.md

 Controls the High Availability Controller DaemonSet:

 * Setting `enabled: false` disables the deployment entirely.
-* Setting a `podTemplate:` allows for simple modification of the CSI Node Deployment.
+* Setting a `podTemplate:` allows for simple modification of the High Availability Controller DaemonSet.

 #### Example

-This example configures a resource request of `cpu: 10m` for the CSI Node Deployment:
+This example configures a resource request of `memory: 1Gi` for the High Availability Controller DaemonSet:

 ```yaml
 apiVersion: piraeus.io/v1